scipy/scipy/doc/source/tutorial/ndimage.rst

-    The *distances* and *indices* arguments can be used to give optional output arrays that must be of the correct size and type ({Float64} and {Int32}).
+    The *distances* and *indices* arguments can be used to give optional output arrays that must be of the correct size and type (:ctype:`Float64` and :ctype:`Int32`).

-    {This function uses a slow brute-force algorithm, the function :func:`distance_transform_cdt` can be used to more efficiently calculate cityblock and chessboard distance transforms.
-The function :func:`distance_transform_edt` can be used to more efficiently calculate the exact euclidean distance transform.}
+    .. note:: This function uses a slow brute-force algorithm, the function :func:`distance_transform_cdt` can be used to more efficiently calculate cityblock and chessboard distance transforms.
+The function :func:`distance_transform_edt` can be used to more efficiently calculate the exact euclidean distance transform.

 Segmentation and labeling